-- Félix-Brasdefer, J. C. (in press).
+- Félix-Brasdefer, J. C. (2010).
 Intra-lingual pragmatic variation in Mexico City and San José, Costa Rica: A focus on regional differences in female requests.
 Journal of Pragmatics

 - Félix-Brasdefer, J. C. (2009).
 Pragmatic variation across Spanish(es): Requesting in Mexican, Costa Rican, and Dominican Spanish.
 Intercultural Pragmatics, 6(4), 473-515.

 - Félix-Brasdefer, J. C. (2009).
 Dispreferred responses in interlanguage pragmatics: Refusal sequences in learner-native speaker interactions.
 Applied Language Learning, Vol. 19 (1-2), 1-27.